monsoonmaelstrom/book2/book2.md

 “I ordered for you both,” Alex says, answering my real question.

-“Thanks.”

-“So what’s new with you guys?
+“Thanks.
+So what’s new with you guys?
 Anything exciting?”

 “No, life is boring without you around, Hazel,” Gavin says morosely before Giorgi starts laughing, and Gavin breaks into a grin as well.

-Sitting together at the table with everyone, just eating and chatting almost makes me feel normal for a second, which in turn makes me realize just how on edge I’ve been over the past couple of weeks.
+Sitting together at the table with everyone, eating and talking, almost makes me feel normal for a second, which in turn makes me realize just how on edge I’ve been over the past couple of weeks.
 It’s hard to be happy when you’re walking on eggshells.

 ----

 An hour later, Davy, Alex, Liam and I are back in Davy’s flat for the first time in months.
 I miss this place.
 I miss being here before everything started falling apart.
 I throw myself onto Davy’s couch.
 Liam sits down next to me.

-“Are you ready I?”
-I ask him, knowing he is and dreading it at the same time.”
+“Are you ready?”
+I ask him, knowing he is and dreading it at the same time.

 He nods.

 “You’re going to have to be fast, sis,” Alex says.
 “Once she realizes what you’re up to, she’s going to fight you.”

 “I know.”
 I’m stronger, but this is her magic.
-She knows exactly how it works, and I’m just guessing with brute force and surprise being my only real advantages—and considering I don’t think I’m *that* much stronger than she is… I really don’t have much of an advantage at all.
+She knows exactly how it works, and I’m just guessing, with brute force and surprise being my only real advantages—and considering I don’t think I’m *that* much stronger than she is… I really don’t have much of an advantage at all.

 “Don’t forget about Iverson,” Davy adds softly.
 “If he realizes you’re up to something, who knows what he’ll do.
 He may try to interfere.”